 4. Indirect Costs

-#1 to #3 are the direct costs you can expect to pay for owning a freeze dryer.
-However, you must also keep in mind that there are several other indirect costs.
+#1 to #3 are the direct costs you can expect to pay for owning a

 For example, you’ll likely need a convenient space to store the freeze-dried food that you prepare with the machine.
 That could mean investing in shelves, cupboards, or just giving up some of the limited space in your home.